mageplaza/magento-2-reports-graphql/README.md

 One more remarkable feature of this module is that it allows you to create and switch to different report dashboards, such as default store view or all store views.
 After completing the new layout setup, you can save the layout to view next time more conveniently.

 Besides, in the new advanced reports, you will be able to access more data, including sales by location, repeat customer rate, conversion funnel, extra card report, and more in the higher versions of the extension.

-What’s more, **Magento 2 Reports GraphQL is now a part of Mageplaza Reports that adds GraphQL features and supports PWA compatibility.**

 ## 1. How to install
 Run the following command in Magento 2 root folder: